etchedjs/etched/README.md

 ### etched.from

-Like the `etched.with` method, it provides a new instance by calling **all** the methods related to the props properties.
+Like the `etched.with` method, it provides a new instance by calling **all** the mutators related to the props properties.

+**It ignores the properties that are already non-nullish _and_ inherited from the model.**
 ```js
 /**
  * @template target